 In the event of the data being transferred between two or more qualified trust service providers, the requirements in points (a) to (f) shall apply to all the qualified trust service providers.

-2. The Commission may, by means of implementing acts, establish reference numbers of standards for processes for sending and receiving data.
-Compliance with the requirements laid down in paragraph 1 shall be presumed where the process for sending and receiving data meets those standards.
+By [12 months from the date of entry into force of this amending Regulation], the Commission shall, by means of implementing acts, establish a list of reference standards and, where necessary, establish specifications and procedures for processes for sending and receiving data.
 Those implementing acts shall be adopted in accordance with the examination procedure referred to in Article 48(2).

+Providers of qualified electronic registered delivery services may agree on interoperability between qualified electronic registered delivery services which they provide.
+Such interoperability framework shall comply with the requirements laid down in paragraph 1 and such compliance shall be confirmed by a conformity assessment body.

+The Commission may, by means of implementing acts, establish a list of reference standards and, where necessary, establish specifications and procedures for the interoperability framework referred to in paragraph 2a of this Article.
+The technical specifications and content of standards shall be cost-effective and proportionate.
+The implementing acts shall be adopted in accordance with the examination procedure referred to in Article 48(2).

 SECTION 8

 Website authentication